pubsubdb/pubsubdb/docs/system_lifecycle.md

-# System Lifecycle
+# System Lifecycle Guide

-This README provides an overview of the inner workings of the `PubSubDB` runtime engine.
-The document is intended to serve as a resource for operations and infrastructure teams who need to monitor, troubleshoot, and understand this system in detail.
-It describes the core engine activities and workflow processes, all organized the following lifecycle categories.
+This README provides an overview of the `PubSubDB` runtime engine.
+The document is intended to serve as a resource for operations and infrastructure teams responsible for PubSubDB's monitoring, exception handling, cleanup procedures, and alarm configurations.

 ## Table of Contents
 1. [Init Engine & Quorum](#init-engine-and-quorum)